How Long Does Tooth Bonding Last

 Keeping your smile shining bright

-Tooth bonding is a cost-effective and quick solution to help repair minor tooth damage, address tooth length and shape concerns, cover chips and cracks, and improve the overall appearance of your smile.
-Following a good oral hygiene routine and avoiding things that may cause damage will help you extend the life of your tooth bonding and enjoy your new smile for years to come.
+Tooth bonding is a cost-effective and quick solution to help repair minor tooth damage, address tooth length and shape concerns, cover chips, and cracks, and improve the overall appearance of your smile.
+By understanding the factors that influence its longevity, you can take proactive steps to ensure your bonded teeth stay in great condition for as long as possible.

 Addressing all your dental bonding concerns